kuraara/minesweeper-js/README.md

 ## Goals:
 * Write semi-complex logic in javascript;
-* Style it after the old WIndows 95 ui;
+* Style it similar after the old Windows 95 ui;